vrdoroVR made easy

 Select the vertices on the edge (still in X-ray mode)

-Switch on the transformation
+Switch the transformation orientation

 Previous Next